The Home of Fantasy Sports Analysis

 Akers is returning to Minnesota after spending a few weeks with the Vikings in 2023 before tearing his Achilles in Week 9.
 He would then sign with the Houston Texans this past off-season.
 Trading to get Akers back in the mix is worse for Ty Chandler than it is for Aaron Jones.
 Chandler has just not looked the same this season as he did late last season.
 In three of four games this season in which Chandler logged seven or more carries, he’s averaged more than 2.1 yards per carry in just one of them.
 If you remove his 10 carries for 82 yards in Week 2, Chandler is averaging just 2.03 yards per carry on his other 32 attempts.

 Even if Aaron Jones gets back on the field sooner than later, I would imagine the undefeated Vikings would attempt to limit his workload.
 Minnesota could operate as a committee with Jones, Akers, and Chandler seeing touches in that order of most to least each week.
 We’ll see how this backfield operates in Week 7 against the Detroit Lions.
-Even then, that’s a tough matchup for any team’s run game so our answers may not be as clear as we’d like them to be.
+Even then, that’s a tough matchup for any team’s run game.
+Our answers may not be as clear as we’d like them to be.
 Everyone in this backfield is a faller heading into Week 7 until we see signs, if any, of who could rise up and emerge as a trustworthy option.

 Check out all of our Week 7 Rankings: QB | RB | WR | TE | Flex